-Ever wake up from a dream that felt so real it takes a second to recover and come back to reality?
+Ever wake up from a dream that felt so real it took a second to recover and come back to reality?
 Never is this more true than when you dream about your partner cheating.
-These dreams are often so vivid they make you angry, even though your partner didn’t actually cheat.
-It’s just tough to shake the mental image of them hooking up with somebody behind your back.
+Even though your partner didn’t actually cheat, these dreams can feel so vivid they make actually you angry.
+Nothing beats the mental image of your partner going behind your back to start the day.

 So what does it mean to dream of your partner cheating, and why does your brain do you dirty like that?
 As dream analyst Lauri Quinn Loewenberg tells Bustle, being cheated on is one of the five most common dreams her clients report.
 And, while potentially disturbing and upsetting in the moment, they’re often meant to reveal underlying issues in your relationship that might go unnoticed during the daytime.

-That’s why it’s helpful to “analyze” them for hidden messages.
+That’s why it’s helpful to analyze cheating dreams for hidden messages or things yet to be discussed.
 "Your dreams will always serve as a guide to every part of your life, letting you know what is wrong and what is right, what direction to take, and what direction to avoid," Loewenberg says.
 She suggests looking at your dreams as a “second brain” — one that is more honest than your waking brain.

-It’s possible a dream about your partner cheating is trying to reveal one of the issues listed below.
+It’s possible that this dream about your partner cheating is trying to reveal one of the issues listed below.
 Use it as a jumping off point to talk with your partner, figure out the root cause, and come up with ways to help you feel better.

 2. You’ve Been Cheated On Before

-Even if your partner doesn't have another partner or romantic interest, you may feel that someone or something is getting between you.
-It could be a friend of theirs, their job, a new dog — anything that makes you feel "cheated" out of time and attention, Loewenberg says.
+Even if your partner doesn't have another partner or romantic interest, this dream may indicate that someone or something is getting between you.
+It could be a friend of theirs, a job, a new dog — really anything that makes you feel "cheated" out of your partner’s time and attention, Loewenberg says.

 5. You Worry About Being Abandoned